 Moreover, because erupting (degranulating) mast cells dump high levels of histamines, prostaglandins, heparin, neutral proteases, acid hydrolases, chemokines, cytokines, etc. into the interstitial areas between cells, the body also experiences a form of toxic shock (Hermine et al., 2008).
 In some cases, the toxic shock is fatal.

+As if the ones listed aren’t bad enough, in that “etc.” after cytokines there can be dozens of other mediators flooding our bodies all at once!!
 This is another reason why it’s soooo important to avoid triggers (and subsequent degranulation) as much as possible.
 It’s not just because it can ruin our day or our week or even because it can cause long term damage to our organs and systems — it can be fatal.

 There’s really no cure or effective treatment for that yet (being dead I mean) so prevention is the best policy here.